ericwq/nvide/README.md

 ### Build sshd-lazy image

-With the generated keys and passwords in hands, it's time to build the `sshd-lazy` image.
-Please note the `sshd-lazy` image is based on `nvide:0.8.5`.
-You need base image to build the `ssh-lazy` image.
+With the base image, ssh keys and passwords in hands, it's time to build the `sshd-lazy` image.
+Please note `sshd-lazy` image is based on `nvide:0.8.5`.
+Base image is required to build the `ssh-lazy` image.

 - `ROOT_PWD` is the root password.
 - `USER_PWD` is the `ide` user password.